SupaMafia/awesome-window-manager-config/README.md

 Awesome theme colour:
 - You can change it back to the default grey colour theme by using the value provided in the file.

+Screensaver
+- Use xscreensaver.
+You can configure it by xscreensaver-demo

+Powermanagemwnt
+- Use lxpowermanagement

 Theme your applications:
 - You can use LXappearance (GTK) and qt5ct (qt).